Heat pump service

 Why does my heat pump run in short bursts?

-Short cycling may involve thermostat location, airflow restrictions, refrigerant-side issues, control faults, or equipment sizing concerns.
+Short cycling may involve thermostat location, airflow restrictions, dirty coils, drain safeties, refrigerant-side issues, control faults, or equipment sizing concerns.
+In Tampa humidity, short cycles can also leave the home sticky because the system stops before it removes enough moisture, so airflow and sizing should be checked.

 Tampa Bay Region